| | |

 made ours their second home and the young people were soon calling

 mother "mother" and daddy "pop."
+During these early years, we

 lived in Missouri, Iowa, Mississippi and Tennessee.
 Sometimes